chaerynie/ios102-prework/README.md

-# ios102-prework
+## iOS102 Prework

-CodePath Spring 2023
+### CodePath Spring 2023 Prework

-## NAME_OF_YOUR_APP_HERE

-### App Description

-`TODO://` Add app description
+Introduce Student

 ### App Walk-though

 `TODO://` Add the URL to your animated app walk-though `gif` in the image tag below.
-Make sure the gif actually renders and animates when viewing this README. (☝️ Remove this paragraph after after adding gif).
+Make sure the gif actually renders and animates when viewing this README.
 LICEcap is a great tool for recording and you can simply upload the gif to GitHub and provide the path name in place of URL as shown below.

 <!-- <img src="YOUR_GIF_URL_HERE" width=200><br> OR <img src="YOUR_GIF_PATH" width=200><br> -->